Spherical-S/Capn-Valorant-Statistics-App/README.md

   * Match Skins - Find out the skins people in your lobby have equipped, perfect for all you skin whores who want to beg your team for a skin drop (still under development)

+Thanks to the Valorant App Developers discord server for some help, would not be possible without that community.
+Special credits to techchrism on github for documenting the riot api, Henrikdev for their valorant api and Officer for their valorant api as well!

 I am a begginer python programmer with little expirience with creating UI's so it is not super polished, but I will continue to update the app to the users standards!
 That being said, if you have a suggestion or found a bug/glitch, please contact me on discord (tiddybite#6304)